parsonscodeclub/Swagify-Workspace--10-25-13/README.md

 Price: FREE!

-### Customize your Sublime!

-1. Package Manager
-2. Emmet
+### Sublime Packages

+To install packages, you have to get the Sublime Text Package Control: https://sublime.wbond.net/

 ## Alfred